Facebook Updates Community Standards, Expands Appeals Process

 While the social media giant has listed a set of publicly available community standards for several years, the latest update includes the more detailed guidelines utilized internally by content reviewers when deciding whether to allow or remove posts.

-The updated appeals process will allow posters of removed photos, videos or posts to contest determinations they feel were wrongly made.
+The updated appeals process will allow posters of removed photos, videos or posts to contest detterminations they feel were wrongly made.
 Previously, appeals of community standards determinations were only allowed when a Facebook page, group or profile was removed entirely.

 Facebook has been hesitant to reveal details of its content review policy in the past.
 But the company says Tuesday's announcement is part of its promise to "do better" and be more transparent about how it decides what stays up and what gets taken down.
 The changes come just weeks after CEO Mark Zuckerberg was grilled on Capitol Hill about Facebook's alleged censorship of conservative viewpoints.